terminal-labs/class-labs/lab_008/lab_description.md

        └── orch
            └── multi.sls
 ```
 Then the path to `multiple_lines.sls` in the `sls:` argument would read `- sls: multiple.multiple_lines`.
-The file type `.sls` is never required when referencing packages or salt state files within an orch state.
+The file type `.sls` is never required when referencing packages or salt state files within an orch state and dot notation is used for the path.

 ## Assignment